-I studied Philosophy, Dutch Language and Literature and Linguistics at Radboud University Nijmegen, passing the (pre-Bologna) Dutch doctoraalexamen (MA) in 1993, with distinction.
+I studied Philosophy, Dutch Language and Literature and Linguistics at Radboud University Nijmegen, passing the (pre-Bologna) Dutch doctoraalexamen in philosophy (MA) in 1993, with distinction.
 My MA dissertation in philosophy of language was supervised by Pieter Seuren, whose intellectual genius and whose love of language and the people who speak it inspired me.
 My first academic post was at Leiden University, where I was a researcher in the Philosophy Department until 1999, completing my doctorate, on Whitehead's metaphysics of process, in 1998, under supervision of Wouter Oudemans.
 He taught me the difference between, as he called it, "real philosophy", or "becoming empirical", and "philosophology".
 I was a visiting researcher at Memorial University Newfoundland and Leuven University, working with James Bradley, whose notion of speculative metaphysics as being concerned with strong theories of existence became formative for me as its own form of real philosophy.
 Then I left academia for a few years and I worked for Royal Dutch Shell in various roles between 1999 and 2006, learning about the forces that shape society, the futures we might make and how to imagine them, individually and collectively.
-During that period I was also a part-time lecturer in Leiden for a few years.
+During that period I was also a part-time lecturer in Leiden for a while.
 In 2006 I became senior Lecturer at the University of Central Lancashire, teaching communication theory, philosophy of language, rhetoric and English language.
 In 2013 I was appointed Reader in Philosophy and Critical Theory.
 I designed and led the MA in Rhetoric there, based in the Department of English Language, Literature and Cultures.
 The aim of that program was to educate conscious communicators, aware of what it means to be a speaking being, as we all are.
 In 2013 I joined Middlesex University.
-I have been an honorary fellow, first Visiting and later Associate, at the Institute of Modern Languages Research, School of Advanced Study, University of London, since 2005, where my focus is on German thought.
-I have also held visiting appointments at the University of Bochum and the University of Tübingen and Tel Aviv University.
+I have been an honorary visiting fellow, and later Associate Fellow, at the Institute of Modern Languages Research, School of Advanced Study, University of London, since 2005, where my focus is on German thought.
+I have also held visiting appointments at the University of Bochum and, as Erasmus lecturer, at the University of Tübingen and Tel Aviv University.
 My interests in metaphysics, in language and in the flux of creative becoming are more and more coming together in a philosophy of communication.

 Dutch, German, French, English, Latin, Greek (classical).